Ed-Fi-Alliance-OSS/Ed-Fi-API-Standards/api-guidelines/v4.0/API-DESIGN-GUIDELINES/QUERY-OPERATORS.md

 Paging is a mechanism that restricts the number of results returned by an operation and has proven critical to the efficient usage of Ed-Fi APIs.
-The limit parameter _must_ be supported in the query string and allow the client to set the maximum number of records to return.
+The limit parameter _should_ be supported in the query string and allow the client to set the maximum number of records to return.
 If no value is supplied, the limit parameter _should_ default to 25.

-The offset parameter _must_ be available to the client to specify how many records to skip when getting the result set.
+The offset parameter _should_ be available to the client to specify how many records to skip when getting the result set.
 The value for offset _should_ default to 0.